 In February 1983, ABC debuted Amanda’s (based on Fawlty Towers, BBC2, 1975; 1979) starring Bea Arthur in her return to series television.
 The sitcom lasted just four months.
 Another ABC sitcom, Reggie (based on The Fall and Rise of Reginald Perrin, BBC One, 1976-1979) fared even worse, lasting just over one month.

 Created by Rob Grant and Doug Naylor, Red Dwarf followed the misadventures of the crew of the mining ship Red Dwarf.
-In the series premiere (originally broadcast February 15th, 1988 on BBC One) an accident kills all but one member of the crew and in orer to ave him, the ship's computer puts him in statis.
+In the series premiere (originally broadcast February 15th, 1988 on BBC One) an accident kills all but one member of the crew and in order to save him, the ship’s computer puts him in stasis.
 For three million years.
 When he awakes, Dave Lister (played by Craig Charles) is the only human left in the universe.

 In 1992, NBC decided to turn Red Dwarf into an American series and ordered a pilot from Universal Studios .
 The creators of Red Dwarf crossed the pond, as did one of the series stars, and the pilot went into production at Universal Studios .